rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and obvious associations because you're very much blinkered
 *  and you have noradrenaline on board.
 *  But when you go into dream sleep,
-*  it's almost like the Google search.
+*  it's almost like the Google search,
-*  When you're awake, go straight to page one
+*  when you're awake, go straight to page one
 *  and it's very related.
 *  But do that same search when you're in the dream state
 *  and you go straight to page 35